MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 You can change the time frame by selecting the **30 days** option, which provides details of those internal users who have collaborated the most with guests and external users for the last 30 days.

-### Guests with the most external user and guest collaboration
+## Guests with the most external user and guest collaboration

-The **Guest with the most external user and guest collaboration** widget shows you which of your guests have the most collaboration with users who are internal to your organization for the last 7 or 30 days.
+The **Guest with the most external user and guest collaboration** card shows you which of your guests have the most collaboration with users who are internal to your organization for the last 7 or 30 days.

 > [!NOTE]
-> The data is concealed by default in this widget.
+> The data is concealed by default in this card.
 To reveal the data, see [Remove data obfuscation](#remove-data-obfuscation).

 :::image type="content" source="media/guests-with-most-external-users-and-guest-collaboration.png" alt-text="Screenshot that shows the Guests with the most external user and guest collaboration." lightbox="media/guests-with-most-external-users-and-guest-collaboration.png":::